stanton26/AppDefense/labs/v2/working-with-sddc-lab.md

 ![SDDC4](https://s3-us-west-2.amazonaws.com/vmc-workshops-images/working-with-sddc-lab/SDDC4.jpg)

 By default, the firewall for the Management Gateway is set to deny all inbound and outbound traffic.
-In this exercise, you will add a firewall rule to allow vCenter traffic.
-This will allow you to access the vCenter Server in your SDDC.
+In this exercise, you will add a firewall rule to allow vCenter access.
+This will allow you to access the vCenter Server in your SDDC from the internet.

 ![SDDC5](https://s3-us-west-2.amazonaws.com/vmc-workshops-images/working-with-sddc-lab/SDDC5.jpg)